Giorgio Napolitano: Renzi Cabinet

 In the 2013 Democratic Party leadership election, Matteo Renzi, the mayor of Florence, was elected with 68% of the popular vote, compared to 18% for Gianni Cuperlo, and 14% for Giuseppe Civati.
 He became the new secretary of the Democratic Party and the centre-left's prospective candidate for Prime Minister.
 His victory was welcomed by Letta, who had been the vice-secretary of the party under Bersani's leadership.
-In an earlier speech, Renzi had paid tribute to Letta, saying that he was not intended to put him "on trial".
+In an earlier speech, Renzi had paid tribute to Letta, saying that he was not intending to put him "on trial".
 Without directly proposing himself as the next Prime Minister, he said the Eurozone's third-largest economy urgently needed "a new phase" and "radical programme" to push through badly needed reforms.
 The motion he put forward made clear "the necessity and urgency of opening a new phase with a new executive".
 Speaking privately to party leaders, Renzi said that Italy was "at a crossroads" and faced either holding fresh elections or a new government without a return to the polls.

 On 13 February, Letta dismissed rumours of his resignation.
 On 14 February, Napolitano accepted Letta's resignation from the office of Prime Minister; Napolitano wanted to avoid new elections until changes were made to Italy's electoral law, which many blamed for producing the deadlock and stalemate of Italian politics during those years; he said that he wanted to resolve the political crisis "as quickly as possible" so that a new government in what he described as "this fragile economic phase" could pass a new electoral law and institutional reforms.
 Following Letta's resignation, Renzi formally received the task of forming the new Italian government from Napolitano on 17 February.
 Renzi held several days of talks with party leaders, all of which he broadcast live on the internet, before unveiling his Cabinet on 21 February, which contained members of the Democratic Party, the New Centre-Right, the Union of the Centre, and the Civic Choice.
 His cabinet became Italy's youngest government to date, with an average age of 47.
 It was also the first in which the number of female ministers was equal to the number of male ministers, excluding the Prime Minister.
 On 22 February, Renzi was formally sworn in as prime minister, becoming the fourth prime minister in four years and the youngest prime minister in the history of Italy, and the Renzi Cabinet was established.